kadamwhite/talks/2015/sideprojects-empirejs/sideprojects-empirejs.md

 # Open Source Time

 ???
-Every employee gets a percentage of their time to maintain, contribute to and explore open-source web technology (or culture).
+Every employee gets a percentage of our time to maintain, contribute to and explore open-source web technology (or culture).

-This can be everything from maintaining Grunt, to writing a twitter bot while exploring how Node.js works.
+This can be anything from building and releasing a general-purpose library, to writing a twitter bot while exploring how Node.js works.

-We're a consulting company, so if we're on a client project we may use that time to build part of their application in a reusable, modular way that we can then work with them to open-source.
+We're a consulting company, so if we're on a project we may use that time to build part of their application in a reusable, modular way that we can then work with the client to open-source.

 ---